 Check your Banned Fax list to make sure the sender's fax phone number is not blocked.

 Obtain the Call Log or Fax Job Log and identify the error code.
-Refer to xref_fax-error-and-recommendations-topic_xref for Fax Log Status Errors and recommendations.
+Refer to Fax error codes and recommendations for Fax Log Status Errors and recommendations.

 If you still fail to receive faxes from this sender, contact the sender and ask following: